James-Railton/VisionForEwell-Website/README.md

 # VisionForEwell-Website
-This is the website that I created for my CTEC Unit 21 Web design and prototyping course.
-The website was created for the Ewell Village Community Organization.
-It won first place in the best website category in my class and was selected to be used by the organisation.
-The website features Bootstrap CSS styling, the Fotorama API, and the Leaflet map API (Powered by OpenStreetMap) for additional functionality.
+I developed this responsive and interactive website for my CTEC IT Web Design and Prototyping course unit.
+The website was created for the Ewell Village community group to serve as a central hub for the local community.
+My website won first place in the best website category in my class and was selected to be used by the organisation.
+The website features Bootstrap5 CSS styling, the Fotorama API, and the Leaflet map API (powered by OpenStreetMap) for additional functionality.

 A video demonstration of the website is available here - https://dai.ly/k21ttSgnLFFRUUzwPXT